Berg connector: Floppy drive power connector

 The power connector on the 3½-inch floppy drive, informally known as "the Berg connector", is 2.50 mm pitch (distance from center to center of pins).

 The power cable from the ATX power supply consists of 20 AWG wire to a 4-pin female connector.
-The plastic connector housing is TE Connectivity / AMP 171822-4 with female metal contact pins are choice of TE Connectivity / AMP 170204-* or 170262-*, where * is 1 or 2 or 4.
+The plastic connector housing is most often white, as shown (TE Connectivity / AMP 171822-4), but black is also common.
+Other colours are rarer.
+The part numbers used for the female contact pins depends on the detailed design, the surface coating (for example tinned or gold plated) and the form of supply.
+Example part numbers are any of TE Connectivity / AMP 170204-* (loose pieces) or 170262-* (pieces supplied in strips), where * is 1 or 2 or 4.